-The lawyers at Sumner, Schick & Pace are well versed in all aspects of qui tam lawsuits.
+The lawyers at Sumner Schick are well versed in all aspects of qui tam lawsuits.
 Qui tam lawsuits are civil lawsuits that are brought by whistleblowers under the False Claims Act to stop different types of fraud against the government.

 Some types of fraud that may give rise to a qui tam lawsuit include:

 - Knowingly presenting to the federal government a fraudulent claim for payment;

 - Knowingly using a false record or statement to get a claim paid by the federal government;

 - Conspiring with others to get a fraudulent claim paid by the federal government; or

 - Knowingly using a false record to conceal, avoid, or decrease obligations to pay money to the federal government.